jonniespratley/predix-ui/docs/px-button.md

-# px-button
+# px.Button
-The `px-button` component provides a way to use Predix Design buttons. (https://github.com/PredixDev/px-buttons-design)
+The `px.Button` component provides a way to use Predix Design buttons. (https://github.com/PredixDev/px-buttons-design)

 ## Props